 This gene helps control how many eosinophils your body makes.
 A higher expression of the gene means you’d produce more of the white blood cells that cause this condition.

-Although this is a genetic factor, there doesn’t seem to be a strong family history component.
+Although this is a genetic factor, there doesn’t seem to be a strong family history component to the condition.

 The only way to definitively diagnose eosinophilic esophagitis is with an endoscopy.

-In this procedure, your gastrointestinal physician inserts a thin tube with a camera down your esophagus while you’re under sedation.
-The doctor gathers biopsies of tissue during the procedure.
-These are later sent off to the pathologist to test for eosinophils.
+In this procedure, a gastrointestinal doctor inserts a thin tube with a camera down your esophagus while you’re under sedation.
+The doctor gathers biopsies of tissue, which they send off to a pathologist to test for eosinophils.

-Your physician will also check your esophagus for other changes, such as:
+Your doctor will also check your esophagus for other changes, such as:

 - inflammation or swelling